In 1966 I went to two plays at the Odéon Theater, but didn’t understand much of either one.

 Among her many stage and screen roles, Isabelle Huppert played the role of Madame de Maintenon in the film Saint-Cyr (shown in English as “The King’s Daughters”), for which she won a César as Best Actress in 2001.
 See my post Racine’s Esther in Saint-Cyr-l’École.

-The Odéon theatre first opened in 1782.
-It is now one of the six ‘national theaters’ in France, which means that it is fully funded by the Ministry for Culture.
-The other five ‘national theaters’ are the Comédie-Française, the Théâtre de la Colline, the Théâtre de Chaillot, the Opéra-Comique (all in Paris) and the Théâtre national de Strasbourg (TNS).
+The Odéon Theatre first opened in 1782.
+It is now one of the six ‘national theatres’ in France, which means that it is fully funded by the Ministry for Culture.
+The other five ‘national theatres’ are the Comédie-Française, the Théâtre de la Colline, the Théâtre de Chaillot, the Opéra-Comique (all in Paris) and the Théâtre national de Strasbourg (TNS).

 Since the most recent renovation (2003-2006) the theater now seats up to 800 spectators.
 In addition to this traditional building, the Odéon now has a second theater, the Ateliers Berthier in the 17th arrondissement, with a seating capacity of 390 spectators.
 The Odéon box office sells tickets for both venues (as does the Odéon website), so make sure you know which venue you have to go to.

 Traditionally, the stage of the Odéon had a slope of 4%, which improved visibility for the audience, but during the renovation from 2003-2006 it was decided to make the stage completely horizontal for the “needs of contemporary scenography, and to simplify the reception of the spectacles from other theatres”.
 Also the stage is now at street level, “to facilitate the entry of the scenery.”

 My photos in this post are from 2015.
 I revised the text in 2017.